 The key difference between studio and location photography is the studio photographer can control every aspect of the photo shoot.
-When on location, photography may be preformed either indoors or out.
+When on location, photography may be performed either indoors or out.
 When shooting at an outside location the photographer has to contended with wind, rain and varying light conditions.
 When shooting at in indoor location the photographer may have to contended with less-than-perfect lighting and distracting background objects.

 Studio photography will use a variety of backgrounds of different genres.
 These will include simple monochromatic background for portrait shots and complex background that simulate outdoor scenes, such as a beach or busy street, to make it look like the shot was actually taken on location.
 Specialised attire and props for models are frequently used and props can be anything from a period-specific costume to a pair of reading glasses.

-Studio photography dates back to 19th century and photographic technology has been continuously evolving since the first photographs were shot with all-natural materials in 1824.
-With today's modern digital SLR cameras capable of capturing razor-sharp images without film, it may be a little hard to believe that the first studio photographers had to carefully combine chemicals in precise amounts for every single exposure.
+Studio photography dates back to the 19th century and photographic technology has been continuously evolving since the first photographs were shot with all-natural materials in 1824.
+With today’s modern digital SLR cameras capable of capturing razor-sharp images without film, it may be a little hard to believe that the first studio photographers had to carefully combine chemicals in precise amounts for every single exposure.

-The earliest studio photography were only capable of producing black and white images.
-Capturing today's crystal-clear images in spectacular colour without film would have been as inconceivable to them as flying from New York to California in a few hours would have been to the Wright brothers.
+The earliest studio photography was only capable of producing black and white images.
+Capturing today’s crystal-clear images in spectacular colour without film would have been as inconceivable to them as flying from New York to California in a few hours would have been to the Wright brothers.